 This is something I ALWAYS make sure to do every few days.
 If you don’t know what exfoliating is, it’s basically getting rid of that top layer of dead skin just sitting on the surface.
 Gross right?
 We have something called skin cell regeneration and that is our skin shedding it’s top layer to make room for new skin cells, now as we get older that shedding starts to slow down which means if we don’t take off that layer, our skin will start to look dull and that dead skin will just sit on the surface and eventually start clogging your pores, which is one big cause of acne and breakouts.
 Ever wonder why baby’s skin is so incredibly soft and smooth?
 It’s because they’re skin cells regenerate so much faster and the dead skin is pushed off by their new cells.

 There are several ways to exfoliate your skin, including scrubs, special skin brushes, chemical exfoliating serums or even just a washcloth.
-My favorite way to exfoliate is just by using a classic scrub, either homemade or I really love using the Ocean Salt scrub by Lush.
+My favorite way to exfoliate is just by using a classic scrub, either homemade (ground oats mixed with a little water make a GREAT homemade scrub) or I really love using the Ocean Salt scrub by Lush.
 Also make sure you are exfoliating your body as well, with a loofah or washcloth since your entire body sheds this dead skin layer.

 IMPORTANT!
 Be very careful not to over-exfoliate your skin!
 I recommend only exfoliating about 2 or 3 times a week, not every day.
 Over-exfoliating can cause skin irritation and will do more harm than good.
 Exfoliating is very important, just don’t overdo it.